suffolklibraries/lgc/content/collections/events/blank-page-print-23-12.md

     content:
       -
         type: text
-        text: 'Learn how to use clay to sculpt your creations and cast them into a final piece.
-This workshop is part of ' -
+        text: 'Design and carve your own printing block and create exciting repeat patterns you can print on paper and fabric.
+This workshop is part of '
+      -
         type: text
         marks: